ya-liu/shopfront/README.md

 The front-end framework for this project is React.js.

-The project is written with React hooks for more flexible development.
+The project is written with React functional components for more flexible development.

 ## User Interactions